Chapter 15: The Voice of God 060525

 positions were being dug in the correct locations.
 They also should have

 begun digging in immediately.
-The two trailing companies of the 2/28th
+The two trailing companies of the Black

-should have been ready to double time into position behind the 1/16th,
+Lions should have been ready to double time into position behind the

-instead of being allowed to linger far behind, in the jungle.
-There had
+Rangers (1/16th), instead of being allowed to linger far behind.
+There

-been an abundance of warnings recently, to indicate that walking into LZ
+had been an abundance of warnings recently, to indicate that

 entire march, from LZ Rufe to LZ X-Ray.
 Sergeant Murry, himself, later